 The subject 'The staff' must come before the finite verb; here the sentence begins with the direct object, which is not correct for the fixed order.

-General Sentence Structure (Algemene zinsbouw) in Dutch
+Introduction to General Sentence Structure in Dutch

-Basic Sentence Order
+The Basic Sentence Elements and Their Order

 Differences Between English and Dutch Sentence Structure